-Next, I started testing the light meter with my Elinchrom lights and Nikon CLS flash.
-The built-in trigger in the Sekonic works with Pocket Wizard signals, but not with the Elinchrom Skyport system.
-That's not a terrible problem.
-You can set the light meter to wait for a flash that you trigger, so I could just push the test button on the Skyport trigger to get a reading.
+Next, I tested the light meter with my Elinchrom lights and Nikon CLS flash.
+The built-in trigger in the Sekonic works with Pocket Wizard signals but not with the Elinchrom Skyport system.
+That’s not a terrible problem.
+You can set the light meter to wait for a flash that you trigger, so I can push the test button on the Skyport trigger to get a reading.

 Working with CLS was a bit more obnoxious.
 Rather than using one of my flashes as a master, I tried using the pop-up flash in my Nikon D800 as a trigger.
-It doesn't have a test button, so you have to take a shot to get it to fire.
+It doesn’t have a test button, so you must take a shot to get it to fire.

-Doesn't seem that problematic, does it?
+Doesn’t seem that problematic.
 Well, it sucked.
 I had my Nikon 70-200mm lens on the body, which has a six foot minimum focusing distance.
-Now imagine that you have your light setup and you're holding the light meter in front of your subject.
-It's time to trigger the flash to get your exposure reading.
+Now imagine that you have your light setup and you’re holding the light meter in front of your subject.
+It’s time to trigger the flash to get your exposure reading.

 The good news is that, even without calibration, the exposure worked well.
 The other good news is that my model was a 1/4 scale statue of Chewbacca, so nobody complained about all of my fumbling around.
 The bad news is that there’s no way I’d try to make this mess work in front of a live subject.
 Models aren’t as forgiving as Chewbacca.

-Cleary, I need to get my Pocket Wizard issues resolved and use the built-in radio trigger of the light meter to take readings when I want to use flash instead of strobe.
+Clearly, I need to resolve my Pocket Wizard issues and use the built-in radio trigger of the light meter to take readings when I want to use flash instead of strobe.
 That, my friends, is why a training day is a great way to know your gear.
 Make your mistakes at home and try to make new mistakes all the time.